 The business of LDC and other electricity distributors is regulated by the OEB, which has broad powers relating to licensing, standards of conduct and service, the regulation of electricity distribution rates charged by LDC and other electricity distributors, and transmission rates charged by Hydro One and other transmitters.
 The OEB Act states that, subject to certain exceptions, LDC and other electricity distributors shall not carry on any business activity other than the distribution of electricity, except through affiliated companies.
-As an exception to the general restriction on its business activities, the OEB Act permits LDC to provide additional services related to the promotion of CDM activities and alternative, cleaner and renewable sources of energy and energy storage.
+As exceptions to the general restriction on its business activities, the OEB Act permits LDC to own and operate alternative, cleaner and renewable sources of energy and energy storage and provide additional services related to the promotion of CDM activities.
 See section 5.4 entitled "Conservation and Demand Management" for more information on LDC's CDM activities.
 As well, the OEB may in particular cases and circumstances authorize LDC to carry on a non-distribution business activity.